 On T7, the business day for on-book and off-book trading can be structured independently.
 The on-book trading state concept provides a comprehensive range of product and instrument states for proper functioning of an order book.
-On other hand for off-book trading, the TES activity status provides the simplicity to control the TES trading on product level.
-SRQS is available from the start of the business day till the end of the business day.
+On the other hand, for off-book trading the TES activity status provides the simplicity to control the TES trading on product level.